Student Firefighter Association

 Thanks to the wives and families of the firemen for patience and understanding and for allowing our members to devote the time necessary to operate this department.

-Thanks to Mayor Tommy Eschete and his staff, Police Chief Brian Zeringue and the entire police department, Public Works Director Miguel Maggio and his staff, Finance Director Debbie Daigle and her staff, Council Administrator Jenny Morvant and her staff, and all of the city employees along with the entire City Council for their support and assistance provided to us during the year.
+Thanks to Mayor Tommy Eschete and his staff, Police Chief Brian Zeringue and the entire police department, Public Works Director Archie Chaisson and his staff, Finance Director Debbie Daigle and her staff, Council Administrator Jenny Morvant and her staff, and all of the city employees along with the entire City Council for their support and assistance provided to us during the year.
 Special Thanks to the TPD dispatchers who ensure we get paged out for all of our calls.

-Thanks to Donnie Rouse, Grand Marshal for 2015 and all of the past Grand Marshals for their generous support.
+Thanks to Dr. Kenneth Cruse, Grand Marshal for 2017 and all of the past Grand Marshals for their generous support.